walnuthq/madara-docs/docs/components/nodes.md

 Gateways will get deprecated once direct, peer-to-peer communication becomes available in the SN Stack.

-When talking about just the term *gateway*, it sometimes refers to the feeder gateway endpoint used for submitting transactions to a sequencer from a full node.
+The term *gateway* sometimes refers specifically to the feeder gateway endpoint used for submitting transactions to a sequencer.

 ## State updates and synchronization

-There are three main ways how a node receives new Appchain state information:
+A node receives new Appchain state information in three main ways:
 1. From a sequencer, during synchronization (valid only for full nodes).
 1. From users issuing transactions (valid only for sequencers - either through full nodes or directly).
 1. From the settlement layer proof verification contract (valid only for sequencers).